 ~Analytic Research Labs

 As one eliminates copper through detox (even one properly monitored), patients will often experience the effects of copper "dumping".
 The dumping is simply the elimination of copper.
-Though many people have elevated copper, not all will experience the following detoxing effects.
-These effects apply more so to individuals who have accumulated a significant copper level.
+Though many people have elevated copper in their body, not everyone experiences the side effects.
+Side effects appear more so in individuals who have accumulated a significant copper level AS THAT COPPER IS DUMPED (OR MOBILIZED FROM TISSUE STORAGE INTO CIRCULATION).
 For those people, often the copper detox symptoms are frightening and very uncomfortable, and if the patient is unaware of what is happening they may stop treatment as it is too unbearable.
 Conversely, patients may also stop copper toxicity treatment if they feel they have improved by a sudden increase in adrenal strength / energy.
 By understanding that copper dumping and the associated symptoms are part of the detoxification process, patients (and their partners) are better able to endure what they are experiencing.
 Dumping usually occurs in cycles, and life can feel like quite a roller coaster for some time.
-Detoxing is NOT a quick process, and can usually take 6 months to a year or more, with many up and down cycles, until the health of the mind and body are restored.
+Detoxing is NOT a quick process, and there may be many up and down cycles during the process.
 Women generally have a rougher and harder time detoxing than men, due to their higher estrogen levels and monthly cycles.

 It should be noted that aerobic exercise, stimulant drugs, and increases in stress while detoxing can further exacerbate symptoms of copper elimination.
 These activities increase metabolic rate and cellular energy production which in turn can trigger copper dumps from cellular storage.
 Exercise, by stimulating the sympathetic nervous system, also reduces bile secretion, causing copper to get stirred up but blocking its elimination .
 The copper detox process usually brings to the surface some of the worst symptoms of toxicity, both physical and psychological.
 Many of the case histories here exemplify this.
 The importance of proper monitoring and support throughout the detox process cannot be over-stated.
 As noted, not everyone will experience severe copper elimination symptoms - it depends on the extent of the copper accumulation and the aggressiveness of the detox approach.
 "The mobilization and removal of excess copper can cause psychological and physical symptoms, including; PMS, fatigue and exhaustion, allergies, brain fog, headaches and migraines, mood swings, cry easily or for no reason, cold hands and/or feet, depression, dry skin, chocolate cravings, feeling out of control, paranoia, despair and hopelessness, arthritis and calcium spurs, constipation, tachycardia or bradycardia, poor concentration or memory, short attention span, spaced out, eating disorders (anorexia, bulimia, overeating), anxiety, panic attacks, yeast infections (candida), aching or cramping muscles, hypoglycemia, insomnia, mind racing, obsessive thoughts, cysts, mononucleosis, low blood pressure, hypothyroid." ~ Julie Casper, L.Ac .
 In addition, other symptoms of mobilization and copper detox can include flu-like symptoms, decreased libido, acne, spaciness, disorientation, digestive problems, nausea, joint pains, and emotional detachment especially when accompanied by the calcium shell.